 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-On an ongoing basis, we evaluate our estimates, including those related to valuation of equity-based awards, valuation of the allowance for deferred tax assets, preclinical and clinical trial accruals, impairment assessments, and the useful lives of long-lived assets.
+On an ongoing basis, we evaluate our estimates, including those related to valuation of equity-based awards, deferred income taxes and related valuation allowances, preclinical and clinical trial accruals, impairment assessments, useful lives of long-lived assets, loss contingencies, and fair value measurements.
 We base our estimates on historical experience and on various other market-specific and relevant assumptions that we believe to be reasonable under the circumstances.
+Estimates are assessed each period and updated to reflect current information, such as the economic considerations related to the impact that the recent coronavirus disease (COVID-19) could have on our significant accounting estimates.
 Actual results could differ from those estimates.